Eugene Soltes: Speaker Recap for Let's Talk about Fraud

 Share this via:

-Eugene Soltes, our fourth and final guest speaker for this semester’s Let’s Talk about Fraud program, joined us on the evening March 17.
-Soltes, a professor at Harvard Business School and author of our book of the semester, “Why They Do It: Inside the Mind of the White-Collar Criminal”, shared his research and observations via Zoom to Walton College students, staff, faculty, and members of the community.
+Eugene Soltes was a guest speaker for Let’s Talk about Fraud program.
+Soltes, a professor at Harvard Business School and author of our book of the semester, “Why They Do It: Inside the Mind of the White-Collar Criminal”, shared his research and observations to Walton College students, staff, faculty, and members of the community.

-During our event on March 17, Soltes shared many takeaways and insights he learned when writing his book.
+During the event, Soltes shared many takeaways and insights he learned when writing his book.
 He said that many commit white-collar crime because they see it as a “victimless” crime.
 But that is not the case.
-There are victims, but there is also “distance” between the perpetrator and the victim, and this dissonance can make the crime seem less harmful.
+There are victims, but there is also “distance” between the perpetrator and the victim.
+This dissonance can make the crime seem less harmful.
 In fact, the perpetrators often think they are helping the company, at least in the short term.
-Yet when companies fall due to massive fraud, like Enron and MCI and many others, the market as a whole is a victim, including the shareholders and employees.
+Yet when companies fall due to massive fraud, like Enron, MCI and many others, the market as a whole is a victim, including the shareholders and employees.

 When asked why he believes people don’t own up to the act of committing fraud, Soltes responded with, “Many people don’t see it much as an ethics and moral problem, but more of a technical issue that has a simple solution.”
 This rationalization -- the idea that the fraud being committed is more of an accounting error or technical issue -- makes it all easier to digest for those who find themselves in these situations.